Viltis (newspaper): Content

 Initially, Viltis was published three times a week.
 Its primary goal and hope was national unity among Lithuanians.
 The newspaper promoted Lithuanian national identity above political differences and considered itself a non-party newspaper.
 Viltis liked to emphasize that it was the middle road, though its political views were right-wing.
 Despite attempts at reconciliation, Viltis received criticism from both sides.
 The clergy criticized the newspaper for not sufficiently promoting Catholic ideas.
 For example, they attacked articles that positively evaluated Vydūnas' thoughts on the theory of evolution, theosophy, and pantheism.
 Intelligentsia, on the other hand, thought that the newspaper was too religious.
 For example, Kazys Grinius wrote that Viltis and nationalistic consideration were only a tool used by the clergy to defend their privileged status in the society.

 Viltis published little of news reports, but paid particular attention to the Lithuanian language and folk culture as well as issues in art, science, education, and morals.
+It is credited with helping to establish the standardized Lithuanian language developed by Jonas Jablonskis.
 Viltis understood that increasing peasants' material wealth was instrumental in achieving cultural goals and, therefore, advocated for mutual aid societies, credit unions, and trade, while opposing emigration (mostly to the United States), but provided little in terms of practical advice or guidance.
 It defended the Catholic Church against attacks by the socialists, but it was not a religious newspaper.
 Unlike the more active socialist revolutionaries, the newspaper took a moderate stand on the Tsarist regime; the Lithuanian movement was weak and it would be foolish to fight the regime.
 At the same time, it criticized Lithuanian involvement in Russian politics, urging them to concentrate on Lithuanian issues.

+Contributors

 Linguistic matters were discussed by Antanas Smetona, Jonas Jablonskis, Juozas Balčikonis, and Jurgis Šlapelis, music by Mikalojus Konstantinas Čiurlionis, theater by Gabrielius Landsbergis-Žemkalnis, general cultural topics by Jonas Basanavičius, Tadeusz Dowgird, Adomas Dambrauskas, and Augustinas Voldemaras, and literature by Juozas Tumas-Vaižgantas, Šatrijos Ragana, and Sofija Kymantaitė-Čiurlionienė.
 Viltis also published many works of fiction.
 The literary section was edited by Liudas Gira and included short stories by Lazdynų Pelėda, dramas and legends by Vincas Krėvė-Mickevičius, first short stories of Ignas Šeinius, and feuilletons by Juozas Balčikonis.